albuch/sbt-dependency-check/README.md

 dependencyCheckFailBuildOnCVSS | Specifies if the build should be failed if a CVSS score above a specified level is identified.
 The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11.0 dependencyCheckFormat | The report format to be generated (HTML, XML, VULN, CSV, JSON, ALL). | HTML dependencyCheckOutputDirectory | The location to write the report(s). | `crossTarget.value` e.g. `./target/scala-2.11` dependencyCheckScanSet | An optional sequence of files that specify additional files and/or directories to analyze as part of the scan.
-If not specified, defaults to standard scala conventions (see [Scala documentation](http://www.scala-sbt.org/0.13/docs/Directories.html#Source+code) for details). | `/src/main/resources` dependencyCheckSkip | Skips the dependency-check analysis |  false dependencyCheckSkipTestScope | Skips analysis for artifacts with Test Scope | true dependencyCheckSkipRuntimeScope | Skips analysis for artifacts with Runtime Scope | false
+If not specified, defaults to standard scala conventions (see [SBT documentation](http://www.scala-sbt.org/0.13/docs/Directories.html#Source+code) for details). | `/src/main/resources` dependencyCheckSkip | Skips the dependency-check analysis |  false dependencyCheckSkipTestScope | Skips analysis for artifacts with Test Scope | true dependencyCheckSkipRuntimeScope | Skips analysis for artifacts with Runtime Scope | false